fsefidabi/nodejs-postgres/README.md

 ### Use

- _Writing "-idx" suffix after each command will connect you to the related table with indexed columns._
+ _Using "-idx" suffix on each command will connect you to the related table with indexed columns._

 - **Insert new random rows**